mahek1210/AI-Chat-Bot/README.md

-# Chat AI App
+# AI Chat Bot

-A modern AI-powered chat application built with **Stream Chat**, **OpenAI**, and **web search capabilities**.
+A modern AI-powered chat application built with **Stream Chat** and **multiple AI providers** including OpenAI, Google Gemini, Anthropic Claude, and more.
 This full-stack application provides an intelligent writing assistant that can help with content creation, research, and real-time collaboration.

 ## 🚀 Features

 - **Real-time Chat**: Powered by [GetStream.io](https://getstream.io) for seamless messaging
-- **AI Writing Assistant**: OpenAI GPT-4 integration for intelligent content generation
+- **Multi-Provider AI**: Support for OpenAI GPT-4, Google Gemini, Anthropic Claude, and more
 - **Web Search**: Live web search capabilities using Tavily API for current information
 - **Modern UI**: Beautiful React interface with dark/light theme support
 - **Writing Prompts**: Categorized writing prompts for business, content, communication, and creative tasks